hosford42/SHRDLUBlocks/README.md

   grasper currently grasping it.
 * `resting_on` An optional `ObjectID` associated with any object indicating the object it is directly resting on.
+* `highlight` A boolean flag associated with any object indicating whether it is highlighted in the display.
+* `highlight_color` An optional `Color` which indicates the color that the object will flash when highlighted. (`None` indicates a system-selected color.)

 ### Controllers

 #### Controller Properties